evermight/elk-dmarc/readme.md

 2. Explanation: https://www.youtube.com/watch?v=Fg3yAPe5y90
 3. SPF/DKIM/DMARC Tutorial: TBD

+# Resource Requirements

+From my experience, you will need a minimum of 8GB memory.
+Underneath the hood, this system uses Elasticsearch which is a very powerful type of search engine database that requires the 8GB memory.
+I typically run this tool in an Ubuntu or RHEL 9.x virtual machine with 8GB of memory.

 # Installation

 Assume the `~/` reflects your project directory, meaning the same directory as the file `docker-compose.yml`.
 So if your `docker-compose.yml` is in `/home/stephanie/dmarc/docker-compose.yml`, then all mentions of `~/` in the instructions below will mean `/home/stephanie/dmarc/`.